Update May 2020

-Note this article was written in 2013, and doesn’t fully reflect our views today.
-We still think the basic message that Holland-type match either doesn’t correlate or correlates weakly with job performance is correct, and since many career tests are based on this method, we still don’t put much stock in their results.
-However, as we mention in the comments, some newer studies have found slightly more positive results than those we cover.
-What’s more, if we were rewriting this article, we would be more positive about the idea of interest-match in general — it seems likely that there are stronger effects than those that academics have managed to uncover to date, though this failure does at least suggest that these effects are not straightforward.
+This article was written in 2013, and doesn’t fully reflect our views today.
+We still think the basic message that Holland-type match only correlates weakly with job performance is correct, and since many career tests are based on this method, we still don’t put much stock in their results.
+However, some newer studies have found more positive results than those we cover.

 For most people, having a career which is a good “fit” for their personality is extremely high priority.
 Unsurprisingly, the notion of “person-environment fit” is fundamental to most careers advice.
 The general idea is that a) people have different personalities and interests, b) different types of people are suited to different working environments and c) finding the right working environment for your personality and interests is crucial to finding a job you’ll enjoy and be successful in.

 However, despite several decades of research, psychologists have failed to demonstrate that personality/interests fit with the workplace has any substantial effect on job satisfaction or job performance.
 This suggests the normal approach of first working out your interests and personality and then finding a job to match them might be wrong – it doesn’t seem to help you find a job you enjoy or are good at!